- Outdoor psychotherapy and counselling sessions on the beautiful ancient Hampstead Heath, London – unique eco-therapeutic approach in London

 Plan your journey

-What Other Research and Therapists Have Found
+What Other Therapists Have Found

 Clay Cockrell, LCSW who is based in New York City is the found of the online counselling directory and conducts walk & talk therapy in New York’s Central Park.
 He has over twenty years experience as a practicing therapist.
 Conducting sessions outdoors while walking he found that “somehow the simple act of walking while talking out life’s issues creates an environment of possibility and change.
 I’ve seen this process work amazing results with my clients.”